roderickjackson-bradley/socket_io_app/work/w08/d3/01-02-django-many-to-many-models/django-many-to-many-models.md

 ## 4. Many-to-Many Relationship in Django

-As usual, the Django framework handles a lot of the heavy lifting when it comes to using Many-to-Many Relationships between Models.
+As usual, the Django framework handles a lot of the heavy lifting when it comes to working with Many-to-Many Relationships between Models.

-Forms and templates aside, all we need to do to implement a many-to-many using Django's Models is:
+Forms and templates aside, all we need to do to implement a many-to-many relationship using Django is:

 1. Add a `ManyToManyField` on one side of the relationship
 2. Create the migration and migrate it to update the database